WilliamBusby/minesweeper/README.md

 ## Known issues

-There is currently an issue with grids that have unequal numbers of rows and columns.
+- There is currently an issue with grids that have unequal numbers of rows and columns.
+- There is currently an issue with call stack size errors on large grids with small numbers of mines.

 ## Contact me